List of The 39 Clues characters: Arnold

 Arnold is the Holt family pit bull.
 He accompanies the family on the clue hunt.
 His cards are No. 403, No. 412, No. 414, and No. 418.

 Alistair Oh

-Alistair Oh (from Seoul, South Korea) is one of the wittiest clue hunters in the quest.
+Alistair Oh (from Seoul, South Korea) is a Korean businessman.
 He always holds his diamond-tipped cane with him while traveling.
 Alistair is also the inventor of microwavable burritos.
 Although he lost much of his money on bad investments, he managed to live by himself since the death of his father Gordon.
 Alistair makes alliances with other teams only to then doublecross them, and sometimes leaving them to die.
 Also, he was one of the witnesses of Hope Cahill's and Arthur Trent's deaths.
-He turned Isabel Kabra over to the police, putting her in prison until her death.
-He is an Ekat, wherein his uncle Bae is the branch leader.
+He turned Isabel Kabra over to the police, putting her in prison for life.
+He is an Ekat, and his uncle Bae is the branch leader.
+He dies of a seizure due to a knee infection in Trust No One.
 His official card is No. 34.
-He dies of a heart attack in Trust No One, the Vespers capture him and Ted in Tel-Aviv.